operator-playground-io/RabbitMQ/cover.md

 Using this rabbitmqctl command we can both detect any problem with our rabbit node and stop it immediately, so kubernetes will have a chance to do its restarting magic.

+###Objective of tutorial

+In this tutorial,we are going to cover following topics:

+How to create RabbitMq Bitnami Helm Chart and verify its successful installation.

+Verify status of pods and services.

+Uninstall RabbitMq Helm Chart and release resources.